The importance of continuous work improvement

 When making your to-do list, be reasonable and achievable.
 It’s much better to establish realistic goals and overachieve than the opposite.
 Making a detailed plan in advance is also very useful for identifying which tasks you can postpone for more urgent, valuable tasks, and which ones you can pass off without affecting the result.

-After planning, organize your work by breaking down big projects into smaller tasks and establish a due date and priority status for each one.
+After planning, organize your work by breaking down big projects into smaller tasks and establishing a due date and priority status for each one.
 Then, prioritize your work by combining the most urgent and essential tasks, then take into consideration how much time it’ll take to finish each one.

 In order to be able to prioritize tasks and manage your to-do list effectively, it’s important to learn how to delegate and say “no” to tasks that may jeopardize your progress.
 Below is an example of how to practice delegating tasks: